inspire-eu-validation/view-service/iso-19128/at48-getcapabilities-layer-dimension-pairs.md

   * For each [Layer](#layer) element:

-    * Check if exists a [Dimension](#dimension) element.
+    * Check that exists a [Dimension](#dimension) element.
 If yes, for each Dimension

-      * Check if [Dimension](#dimension) element has an attribute 'name' defining the name of the dimension and an attribute 'units' defining the units of the measure.
+      * Check that [Dimension](#dimension) element has an attribute 'name' defining the name of the dimension and an attribute 'units' defining the units of the measure.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.4.10, Requirement 48